AI, Xerxes of Athens and Sparta would have had a significant economic and military impact on the city as he waged a different war.

 Leonidas at Thermopylae (1814) (Wiki Image).

-The Battle of Thermopylae was a decisive battle of the Persian Wars, fought between the Achaemenid Persian empire and an alliance of Greek city-states in 480 BC.
-The battle occurred at the narrow Thermopylae pass, where the Greeks could hold off the much larger Persian army for three days.
+The Battle of Thermopylae was a decisive battle of the Persian Wars, fought between the Achaemenid Persian Empire and an alliance of Greek city-states in 480 BC.
+The battle occurred at the narrow pass of Thermopylae, where the Greeks held off the much larger Persian army for three days.

-The Persian king Xerxes had invaded Greece with a massive army of over 100,000 men.
-The Greeks were outnumbered, but they were determined to defend their homeland.
+The Persian king Xerxes invaded Greece with a massive army of more than 100,000 soldiers.
+The Greeks were outnumbered but determined to defend their homeland.
 They sent a small force of 7,000 men to Thermopylae to block the Persian advance.

 The Greeks were led by Leonidas, king of Sparta.
 Leonidas and his men fortified the narrow pass and prepared to fight.
-The Persians attacked the Greek position for three days, but the Greeks held them off.
+The Persians attacked the Greek position for three days, but the Greeks repelled them.

 On the third day of the battle, a Greek traitor named Ephialtes led the Persians around the Greek position.
 The Greeks were now surrounded, but they refused to surrender.
 They fought to the death, and only a few hundred of them managed to escape.